 Stem cell mobilization and granulocyte colony-stimulating factor (GCSF) injections

 Only a small number of your stem cells naturally circulate in your bloodstream.
 To raise the number of stem cells in your bloodstream, you’ll get injections (shots) of a medication called granulocyte (GRAN-yoo-loh-SITE) colony-stimulating factor, or GCSF.

 GCSF helps your body make more stem cells than usual.
 It also helps the stem cells move into your bloodstream, where they’re easier to harvest.
 This process is called mobilization.
 Examples of GCSF medications include filgrastim (Neupogen®), pegfilgrastim (Neulasta®), and plerixafor (Mozobil®).
 Your nurse will talk with you about which injections you’ll need.

 You’ll need an injection every day for about 1 to 2 weeks.
 Your nurse will tell you when you’ll start and stop the injections.
 You can talk with your nurse about making plans to get the injections, such as coming into the clinic.
 Or, if you want to do the injections yourself, your nurse will show you how to do it.
-They’ll also give you the resource Giving Yourself an Injection of Filgrastim (Neupogen®) or Pegfilgrastim (Neulasta®) With a Prefilled Syringe to help you remember what to do.
+They’ll also give you the resource How to Give Yourself an Injection of Filgrastim (Neupogen®) or Pegfilgrastim (Neulasta®) Using a Prefilled Syringe to help you remember what to do.

 Common side effects of GCSF include:

 - Bone pain in your sternum (breastbone), arms, legs, and lower back

 - Vomiting (throwing up)